ibrahimsheikh89/PortfolioProjects/project2- Finance Data/README.md

 # Finance Data project
-In this data project I will exploratory data analysis of stock prices. with focus on bank stocks and how they progressed throughout the financial crisis.
+In this data project I will focus on exploratory data analysis of stock prices. with focus on bank stocks and how they progressed throughout the financial crisis.